sendgrid/sendgrid-go/USAGE.md

 ## Resend Sender Identity Verification

-**This enpdoint allows you to resend a sender identity verification email.**
+**This endpoint allows you to resend a sender identity verification email.**

 Sender Identities are required to be verified before use.
 If your domain has been whitelabeled it will auto verify on creation.
 Otherwise an email will be sent to the `from.email`.